 People can become physically and medically compromised for several reasons.
 However, in many cases these people would be able to live a fairly normal and functional life with minimal intrusion if as much of the continuous monitoring could be done on the person without visits to a professional facility.
-The patient can transfer monitoring measurements to the health care http://ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_RCK.pdf
+The patient can transfer monitoring measurements to the health care provider at a pre-determined frequency using the RPM.
+The health care provider can then decide whether additional monitoring and thus a visit to the provider are warranted.